freeradical13/freeradical13.github.io/index.md

 ### Eukaryotes

 [Eukaryotes][] are single or multi-cellular organisms that have a nucleus containing chromosomes.
 Some have an additional cell wall like prokaryotes.
-In general, eukaryotes are approximately 10-100 microns in diameter.
+In general, eukaryotes are approximately [10-100 microns in diameter][eukaryote size].

 Eukaryotic cells include [organelles][] floating in the cytoplasm which provide various functions and are themselves contained in phospholipid bilayers.
 All of the organelles together are called the [endomembrane system][].